 Unlike the Back to the Future films and Doctor Who, Timecrimes has the view that time is fixed and unchangeable the moment the hero moves into the past he seems deemed to re-enact everything that leads up to his being there in the first place.
 It certainly would have been an even more interesting script if he had attempted to defy fate and change the way that things happen ie. what would happen if Hugo 2 or 3 successfully prevented Hugo 1 from going into the woods or up the hill and getting into the time machine in the first place?
 Nevertheless, the film works as an exquisitely wrought piece of circuitous, self-contained logic.
 There is a great beauty and at the same time eminent predictability in seeing every piece of the puzzle falling into place.
 The logic of the film comes together without a hitch or wrinkle that one can point to anywhere.
 (One of the more interesting issues is the films lack of any moral objections to the way the hero acts he abducts a woman (Barbara Goenega) and forces her to strip at knifepoint and then at the end of the film allows her to die all in order to preserve the integrity of his own timeline).

 Timecrimes was the feature-length directorial debut of Nacho Vigalondo (he also plays the role of the scientist who sends Karra Elejalde back in time).
 As the measure of any foreign-language success, Timecrimes was brought up for an English-language remake, with David Cronenberg at one point announced as director.
-Nacho Vigalondo next made the alien invasion comedy Extraterrestrial (2011); Open Windows (2014), a reality bending thriller about online stalking and cyber-surveillance; and the upcoming Colossal (2017); as well as episodes for various anthology films, including the A is for Apocalypse segment of The ABCs of Death (2012) and the Parallel Monsters segment of V/H/S Viral (2014).
+Nacho Vigalondo next made the alien invasion comedy Extraterrestrial (2011); Open Windows (2014), a reality bending thriller about online stalking and cyber-surveillance; and Colossal (2017); as well as episodes for various anthology films, including the A is for Apocalypse segment of The ABCs of Death (2012) and the Parallel Monsters segment of V/H/S Viral (2014).

 (Nominee for Best Original Screenplay at this sites Best of 2007 Awards).